eclipse-theia/theia-website/src/docs/user_ai.md

 Capability selections are remembered for the session: if you switch to a different chat and return, your last-used selections are restored.
 The tools icon in the chat toolbar shows a small blue dot whenever capabilities are actively selected, even when the chip row is hidden.

+To persist your capability selections across sessions, click the save button in the expanded capabilities panel.
+This writes the current capability overrides and generic capability selections by default to your user `settings.json`, but also supports folder, and workspace scopes.
+You can also configure capability defaults directly in the [AI Configuration view](#ai-configuration), where overridden values are indicated with a blue bar (matching the style of the settings editor).
+A "Reset All to Defaults" button lets you clear all overrides at once.

 See capabilities used in a real workflow in the following video:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lxwe5l5dQqk?si=8ewufrRGOyqZWfM8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>